ecksbee/kushim/README.md

+# kushim

+a name from the long lost land of ancient Sumeria

-# telefacts-taxonomy-package
+# Purpose

-Installer of taxonomy packages for TeleFacts
+CLI and Server for managing XBRL taxonomy packages